 They’ll spend the next three years training together.
 When asked to consider what might be next, Jakara hopes to complete a fellowship in geriatrics, emergency medicine, or women's health.
 She plans to be in urban setting continuing work with that population, which aligns with training and passion where she plans to incorporate health policy advocacy into her work.

 Tia has an athletics background and plans to do a sports medicine fellowship.
-“I don't think I'll ever let go of primary care.
-I think I will always want to have a job at an FQHC.
-I can continue to serve my community, and I do feel that I will probably open up a non-profit to provide other resources.”
+“I don’t think I’ll ever let go of primary care.
+I know I will always want to work at an FQHC, where I can continue serving my community.
+I also feel that I will probably start a nonprofit to provide additional resources.”
 She specifically praised UIC’s Dr. Evelyn Figueroa, who co-founded the Pilsen Food Pantry through her non-profit Figueroa-Wu Family Foundation.
-“Seeing her being able to manage her, patient panel and also serve thousands of pounds of food to her Chicago community that gives me hope that I'm able to continue to work in the community and provide the care that they deserve.”
+“Watching her balance managing her patient panel with serving thousands of pounds of food to the Chicago community gives me hope that I can also continue serving the community and providing the care they deserve.”

 image